Skip to main content

 At the completion of this unit, you should be able to:

-• LO1. incorporate clinical and theoretical knowledge gained thus far in the performance of preventive, periodontal and restorative clinical practice related to the scope of practice for oral health therapists using an evidence-based and patient-centered approach
+• LO1.
+Apply theoretical knowledge and technical skills to preventive, periodontal and restorative clinical practice related to the scope of practice for oral health therapists using an evidence-based and patient-centred approach

-• LO2. develop practical and theoretical radiology and radiographic interpretative knowledge in relation to dental implants and metal objects and dental restorative materials, dental anomalies, trauma, fractures, tooth wear and resorption and oral pathology
+• LO2.
+Interpret panoramic, periapical and bitewing radiographs, in order to diagnose dental materials, dental anomalies, trauma, fractures, tooth wear and resorption and oral pathology.

-• LO5. understand the essential foundational level of knowledge for collecting pertinent medical findings, identifying the signs and symptoms of various medical conditions and basic medical emergency protocols
+• LO5.
+Collect pertinent medical findings and identify the signs and symptoms of various medical conditions and basic medical emergency protocols

-• LO6. develop cohesion between the clinical diagnosis of carious lesions that need operative treatment to the practice of tooth conservation practice in preparation for integrated clinical practice in semester 2.
+• LO6.
+Apply the clinical diagnosis of carious lesions to the practice of tooth conservation practice, in preparation for integrated and paediatric clinical practice in semester 2.

 Unit availability